webdriverio-community/wdio-html-reporter/README.md

             outputDir: './reports/html-reports/',
             filename: 'report.html',
             reportTitle: 'Test Report Title',

+            //to show the report in a browser when done
             showInBrowser: true,

+            //to turn on screenshots after every test
             useOnAfterCommandForScreenshot: false,

-            // to use the template override option:
+            // to use the template override option, can point to your own file in the test project:
             // templateFilename: path.resolve(__dirname, '../src/wdio-html-reporter-alt-template.hbs'),

-            // to add custom template functions:
+            // to add custom template functions for your custom template:
             // templateFuncs: {
             //     addOne: (v) => {
             //         return v+1;
             //     },
             // },

-            //initialize the logger
+            //to initialize the logger
             LOG: log4j.getLogger("default")
         }
         ]